EddieAbbondanzio/EdsAutoDetailing.com/content/services/exterior-refresh/description.md

 ## Description
 More than just a car wash.
 An intensive exterior detail that adds a layer of protective wax to the exterior of your vehicle.
 Great for vehicles that look tired, or the paint just isn't as shiny as it used to be.
+Additional work such as sap removal can be included as well.

 ### Features
 - Wheels, and tires cleaned